- Data Entry Standards

 - Address Management Tools

-The UK has high quality address management tools available for businesses to deploy (1).
+The UK has high quality address management tools available for businesses to deploy.
 By incorporating these into the business system, consistency in address format and validity is established.

 - Duplicate Detection & Cure

 If you are aware of duplicates in your system, then take action.
 Duplicates are like cockroaches, for every duplicate you’ve spotted there are probably a dozen more lurking!
 There are tools to assist in identifying potential duplicates and some provide a means to merge records thus eliminating the duplication.
-QGate offers Paribus 365 to identify and CURE duplicates – you can learn more here.
+QWare (a division of the QGate Group of companies) offers Paribus 365 to identify and cure duplicates.

 - Duplicate Prevention

 In an ideal world you want to prevent duplicates from getting into the system.
 Some systems will provide assistance here, for example with Dynamics 365 there are Duplicate Detection Rules which can be setup and go some way to avoiding the obvious duplicates.
 However, this is only for exact matches and the difficulty is that users may enter companies and contacts in slightly differently to existing records.
 Using acronyms on some occasions, in full on others and differing names.
-For example, Bill or William; University College London or UCL; Abbott Limited or Abbott Ltd. QGate offers Paribus 365 to PREVENT duplicates from entering your system with its fuzzy matching capabilities – you can learn more here.
+For example, Bill or William; University College London or UCL; Abbott Limited or Abbott Ltd. Paribus 365 can prevent duplicates from entering your system with its fuzzy matching capabilities.

 - Integration Tools